Skip to content

 Utility bill Shows account and shutoff risk Bring the full bill, shutoff notice, account number, and payment history if available.

-Benefit notices Shows denials or active cases Keep all DSS, Medicaid, housing, court, and unemployment notices.
+Benefit notices Shows denials or active cases Keep DSS, Medicaid, housing, court, and unemployment notices.

 Common mistakes that slow down help